IT Recruitment: Interview wtih Harald Schütz of Sophos

 In order to be able to keep up with all these changes and innovations, we rely on a good combination of experience and up-to-the-minute knowledge.
 To this end we are constantly looking for young people who have grown up with the new technologies and are highly qualified.
 That means finding appropriately well qualified people in appropriate numbers is increasingly becoming a critical success factor for our company.

 Particularly for young talents there is a lot of discussion of self-actualisation through work.
-The expectations of an employer are high and a good working atmosphere are a crucial requirement.
+The expectations of an employer are high and a good working atmosphere is a crucial requirement.
 Are you prepared for this "Generation Y"?

 What effect does this change in attitudes have on your recruitment process?